clzo-adrian/clzo-adrian/README.md

-<p align="left">Adrian A.M<br>I'm not a genious, and i don't wanna be a genious, but, i have all i need and i love my Heavenly Father, and his Holy Son Jesus the Lord</p>
+<p align="left">Adrian A.M<br>I'm not a genious, and i don't wanna be a genious, but, i have all i need and i love my Heavenly Father, and his Holy Son Jesus the Lord, and i cannot forget my Favorite Spirit, The HOLY SPIRIT, These three persons don't have stopped doing good things in my life and, I loveeeeee youuuu Fatherr, Lord Jesus and You my pretty Holy Spirit.</p>

 ###